xivapi/static/src/content/docs/docs/guides/concepts.md

 By convention, _most_ of these splits result in the infrequent-access data being moved to a sheet with the `Transient` suffix.

-For a concrete example, the `Action` sheet contains a significant amount of data, encapsulating the information required for the action to be viewed, cast, placed on hotbars, and so forth.
-Tooltips, however, contain a fairly sizeable amount of text explaining the effect of the action, which is only utilised when actively hovering over the action's icon - so the description is instead stored in the `ActionTransient` sheet.
-The data for the "Cure" action, can be found at row ID `120` on both sheets.
+For example, the `Action` sheet contains data about both player and enemy actions.
+While most of this data is frequently used throughout the game to display details about actions, the description of an action is only ever shown in mouse-over tooltips.
+As such, the description is stored in the `ActionTransient` sheet, rather than `Action` itself.
+Data for the White Mage action "Cure" can be found at row ID `120` on both sheets.

 ## Schemas

-Despite the descriptions of features and fields above, in reality, the game files contain very little structural information about the sheets we use.
-Only the names of the sheets, languages supported, and count and types of fields in the sheets are statically known.
+The game files contain minimal information about how sheets are structured.
+For any sheet; only its name, supported languages, the number of fields, and those field's types are available.

-For everything else, ranging from field names and structures to the inter-sheet relationships they represent, the community maintains **schemas**.
-These schemas represent a best-effort attempt at defining meaning and semantics for data that we don't control, and as such are not comprehensive, or always perfectly accurate.
+To flesh out this information, **schemas** are available, providing names and structure to the fields in each sheet.
+These schemas are a community effort, and are not perfectly comprehensive or accurate.

 Schemas that are used by XIVAPI are listed on the [software] page.